AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

 }10.
 No Fallback Font Stack

 AI writes font-family: Inter with no fallbacks.
-If the font fails to load, the browser picks its own default.
-Always specify a full stack: font-family: 'Inter', 'Inter Fallback', system-ui, sans-serif.
+If the font fails to load, the browser picks its own default and your layout shifts.
+Specify a full stack: font-family: 'Inter', 'Inter Fallback', system-ui, sans-serif.

 11. No Variable Fonts

-Variable fonts allow continuous weight and width adjustments from a single file.
+Variable fonts give continuous weight and width from a single file.
 AI never uses them.
-A variable font with weight range 300-800 gives you infinite typographic flexibility at a smaller file size than loading three static weights.
+A variable font with a 300-800 weight range gives you infinite flexibility at a smaller payload than three static weights.

 12. No Italic as Variation

-AI uses bold for emphasis but never italic.
-Real typography uses italic for titles of works, for emphasis within body text, and for pull quotes.
-The absence of italic in AI output creates a flat, monotone reading experience.
+AI uses bold for emphasis and never italic.
+Real typography uses italic for titles of works, emphasis inside body text, and pull quotes.
+Its absence flattens the reading experience.

 Part 3: Layout Patterns

-Layout is where AI's template thinking is most visible.
-These 15 patterns appear with depressing regularity.
+Layout is where AI's template thinking shows most.
+These 15 patterns recur with depressing regularity.

 1. Centered Hero with Tagline

-Every AI landing page starts with a centered hero: big heading, subtitle paragraph, one or two buttons, centered horizontally.
-This is the most predictable opening on the web.
-Try a split hero (text left, visual right), an off-center layout, or a hero that starts with a question instead of a statement.
+Every AI landing page opens with a centered hero: big heading, subtitle paragraph, one or two buttons, dead center.
+The most predictable opening on the web.
+Try a split hero (text left, visual right), an off-center layout, or a hero that opens on a question.
+See 21 Anti-Slop Hero Compositions.

 2. grid-cols-3 Everywhere

 The three-column grid is AI's answer to every layout question.
 Features?
 Three columns.
 Pricing?
 Three columns.
 Testimonials?
 Three columns.
-We wrote an entire article about this problem.
-Use asymmetric grids (2/3 + 1/3), single columns with varied widths, or CSS Grid with named template areas.
+We wrote a whole article on why three identical cards kill conversion.
+Use asymmetric grids (2/3 + 1/3), single columns at varied widths, or CSS Grid with named template areas.

 3. 1fr 1fr for Everything

-When AI does use CSS Grid explicitly, it writes grid-template-columns: 1fr 1fr.
-Equal halves.
-Real layouts use unequal splits like 2fr 1fr, 3fr 2fr, or even 1fr min-content.
+When AI writes CSS Grid explicitly, it writes grid-template-columns: 1fr 1fr — equal halves.
+Real layouts split unequally: 2fr 1fr, 3fr 2fr, or 1fr min-content.

 4. max-w-7xl Container

-Every AI site wraps content in max-w-7xl mx-auto.
-This is Tailwind's 80rem container and it makes every site feel exactly the same width.
-Try max-w-5xl for tighter content, or break the container entirely for full-bleed sections.
+Every AI site wraps content in max-w-7xl mx-auto — Tailwind's 80rem container — so every site feels the same width.
+Try max-w-5xl for tighter content, or break the container for full-bleed sections.

 5. Hero-Features-Pricing Template

-AI follows one page structure: Hero, then Features (cards), then Social Proof, then Pricing, then CTA, then Footer.
-This sequence is so predictable that users auto-scroll through it.
-Break the mold: put pricing before features, lead with a case study, or open with a demo.
+One page structure: Hero, Features (cards), Social Proof, Pricing, CTA, Footer.
+So predictable users auto-scroll through it.
+Break the order — put pricing before features, lead with a case study, or open with a demo.

 6. Same Padding on Every Section

 py-20 or py-24 on every section.
-The uniform vertical rhythm creates a metronomic feel where every section has exactly the same breathing room.
-Vary your section padding: py-12 for tight sections, py-32 for spacious ones.
-The rhythm should follow the content's importance.
+The uniform vertical rhythm is metronomic; every section breathes identically.
+Vary it: py-12 for tight sections, py-32 for spacious ones, scaled to the content's importance.

 7. No Semantic HTML